stormasm/zednotes/rightclickmenu.md

 ### Kallax

-The reason I got turned on to this idea is because an old version of Kallax used overlays which are now called [anchored](https://github.com/zed-industries/zed/blob/main/crates/gpui/src/elements/anchored.rs).
+The reason I got turned on to this idea in the first place is because an old version of Kallax used overlays which are now called [anchored](https://github.com/zed-industries/zed/blob/main/crates/gpui/src/elements/anchored.rs).

 Anchored is used in Kallax as a dropdown to both *play* and *queue* a track.